The Department of Chemistry and Biochemistry at SDSU offers the following degrees:

 Overview

 SDSU provides excellent opportunities for graduate work in chemistry at the M.A., M.S., and Ph.D. degree levels.
-All major areas of chemistry are represented: analytical, inorganic, physical, and organic chemistry as well as biochemistry.
+All major areas of chemistry are represented: analytical, inorganic, physical, computational, education, organic, and biochemistry.
 Whether you are a student who has definite degree objectives or a student who is not entirely sure about your degree objectives, we offer a program that may be right for you!

 The chemistry graduate program at SDSU is large enough to offer a variety of course and research options, yet small enough that you will not get lost in the crowd.
-Each of our graduate students is important to us and we strive to give each student the personal attention needed to make sure his or her graduate career at SDSU is both successful and rewarding.
+Each of our graduate students is important to us and we strive to give each student the personal attention needed to make sure their graduate career at SDSU is both successful and rewarding.
+SDSU is a Federally-designated Hispanic-Serving Institution, a First-Gen Forward Institution, and an Asian American, Native American, Pacific Islander Serving Institution, as well as home to 10 cultural centers on campus.
+In our Department, we believe in celebrating your many identities!

 UCSD-SDSU Joint Doctoral Program

 The Ph.D. degree is offered jointly with the University of California at San Diego (UCSD) Department of Chemistry and Biochemistry through the Joint Doctoral Program (JDP).
-Students in the JDP are admitted into the graduate programs of both institutions, and spend one year in full-time residence at UCSD, in which they take courses and serve as teaching assistants for one quarter.
+Students in the JDP are admitted into the graduate programs of both institutions, and spend one year doing coursework at UCSD, while they work on research with their advisor at SDSU.
 The remainder of the coursework and research for the Ph.D. degree are carried out under the direction of a faculty member at SDSU.
+Collaborative projects between SDSU and UCSD are encouraged.
 Students in the JDP are required to pass a qualifying examination in order to advance to candidacy for the degree.
-Candidates for the Ph.D. degree then complete a dissertation based on their research, which must be successfully defended to a joint committee consisting of faculty members from both UCSD and SDSU.
-Please also see UCSD’s description of this program.
+Candidates for the Ph.D. degree complete a dissertation based on their research, which must be successfully defended to a joint committee consisting of faculty members from both UCSD and SDSU.
+Please also see UCSDs description of this program.
 There are two ways to enter the JDP program, one directly, and the other by way of one year in the masters program; details appear below.

 SDSU M.S.
 Degree Program

 We offer a strong Masters of Science program with both coursework and research requirements.
-The M.S. degree at SDSU is a respected degree, not merely a “consolation prize” for those students who don’t succeed in the Ph.D. program.
-Graduates from our M.S. degree program have been very successful in obtaining jobs, particularly in the Southern California area.
+The M.S. degree at SDSU is a respected degree, not merely a consolation prize for those students who dont succeed in the Ph.D. program.
+Graduates from our M.S. degree program have been very successful at obtaining jobs in biotechnology, pharma, and other chemistry-centered industries, particularly in the Southern California region.
 Requirements for the M.S. degree include the completion of 30 units of graduate credit and the successful oral defense of a research thesis.
 This program is ideal for students who want essential research experience but do not wish to advance or wish to postpone advancement toward the Ph.D. degree.

 SDSU M.A.
 Degree Program